Features Why Us? Pricing FAQ Roadmap Blog Try Free for 14 Days

 Best EPUB Reader Apps for iPhone & iPad (2026)

-Feature justRead Apple Books Kindle BookFusion
+What matters justRead Apple Books Kindle KyBook 3 Yomu

-Per-book settings Yes No No Limited
+Per-book layout memory Yes No No Partial No

-Landscape lock Yes No Yes Yes
+Orientation (landscape) lock Yes No Yes Yes No

 Library view.
 Left: justRead.
 Right: Apple Books.